 So, I think it’s fair to say that the playbooks I learned about in the U.S. in terms of growing global companies, apply perfectly at Sage.
 We transformed, as I said at the time, a sleeping giant into a powerhouse, in terms of cloud subscription accountant solutions, and really reconnected our customers to the profession.
-The most obvious thing I’d say as a chief executive, everybody in the company, you’ve got to have a compelling vision and we were very clear people you served, what better service you could put in serving entrepreneurs?
-So building the businesses, creating jobs, creating prosperity for all, keeping rural communities together, these are the heroes of the economy, these were the guys working 80 hours a week, so it was an honourable task to build awesome technology that allowed them to do the transformation of their business, so bucket-loads for cost in terms of running their back-end systems and their offices and really invest that time in terms of growing their businesses.
-So, a lot of lessons there; the kind of number one is the lessons of building web companies, they have to- number one top and centre- have a compelling vision: how you going to change the world and really motivate your amazing colleagues to come to work with a spring in their step and really galvanize your customers on that mission with you.
+The most obvious thing I’d say as a chief executive is that you’ve got to have a compelling vision and what better service could you provide than one for entrepreneurs?
+So building the businesses, creating jobs, creating prosperity for all, keeping rural communities together, these are the heroes of the economy.
+These were the guys working 80 hours a week, so it was an honourable task to build awesome technology that allowed them to transform their business, save bucket-loads for cost in terms of running their back-end systems and their offices and really invest that time in terms of growing their businesses.
+So, a lot of lessons there but the number one is to have a compelling vision: how you going to change the world and really motivate your amazing colleagues to come to work with a spring in their step and galvanize your customers to come on that mission with you.

 I think is really important, I guess very simplistically if you look at it as a chief executive, you’ve got almost two sides of a perfect coin.
-You’ve got the market, your customers and partners, and then you’ve got your colleagues, and obviously where you start is with your colleagues to try and absolutely explain the competitive vision.
-Good news is they’re smart people, they get it, and then say and furthermore, there are great strategies that allow us to deliver against that vision and then you’ve got to operationalise and execute them, and I always say you know, A class strategy, B class execution is always inferior to B class strategy and A class execution.
-So, you want to have a culture ultimately, where you have flawless execution, fail fast, learn quickly, build the playbooks, find what works, double down on it and stop what’s not working.
-Then the other thing I think, you know especially in 2019, all companies have got to have a soul, so maybe we talk a bit more about the whole kind of compassionate capitalism to connect, particularly when you recruit in the Millennial Generation to really not only connect them with the with the vision and the mission, but also to make a difference for the communities they serve.
+You’ve got the market, your customers and partners, and then you’ve got your colleagues, and obviously where you start is with your colleagues to try and absolutely explain the compelling vision.
+Good news is they’re smart people, they get it, and then you say “and furthermore, there are great strategies that allow us to deliver against that vision”, and then you’ve got to operationalise and execute them.
+I always say that A class strategy, B class execution is always inferior to B class strategy and A class execution.
+So, you want to have a culture ultimately, where you have flawless execution; fail fast, learn quickly, build the playbooks, find what works, double down on it and stop what’s not working.
+Then the other thing I think, you know especially in 2019, all companies have got to have a soul, so maybe we talk a bit more about the whole kind of compassionate capitalism to connect, particularly when you recruit in the Millennial Generation to really not only connect them with the vision and the mission, but also to make a difference for the communities they serve.

 I do think it’s probably changed dramatically even in 10 years, but certainly in 20.
 If you saw us back in the 2000s the 90s, everybody was leaning towards value creation, but sometimes doing it at the expense of what I call a moral compass, of serving the wider community and I do believe now talking to many CEOs that they can serve multiple stakeholders; they can serve customers colleagues, partners, shareholders, the wider context but also communities where they live, and they can take on issues where they care about whether it is homelessness, whether it’s youth unemployment, whether it’s disability, they can actually make a big difference to fund, provide volunteering where they really connect their colleagues with that mission, and I think most great companies now absolutely have a soul.

 I think, well number one obviously you have to live it, but success has many followers, and I’d say particularly for professional services companies, growth pretty much cures most evils.
-So, if you’ve got a core fundamental when you’re loving your customers from the CEO down, I’d encourage you always to be an insurgent for customers, customer obsession is fundamental and again connect your colleagues brilliant work and talent to that mission; deliver very successful projects, deliver very referenceable customers, and then those customers become raving fanatics.
+So, if you’ve got a core fundamental where you’re loving your customers from the CEO down – I’d encourage you always to be in search for customers, customer obsession is fundamental and again connect your colleagues brilliant work and talent to that mission – deliver very successful projects, deliver very referenceable customers, and then those customers become raving fanatics.
 But I’d say that’s not enough because then you’ve got to say how do you really motivate your colleagues to say if they’re making a difference on a much more meaningful scale.
 So, it’s not just about making money and seeing the top-line grow, it’s about giving back, making the difference, filling a gap where we’re supporting the vulnerable, and again I think you just have to embed it and live it, live the values.
-An example, for me, we created the Sage foundation, every colleague of mine got 5 days paid volunteering every year.
-We put no notion about 2% of our free cash-flows into the charity foundation, particularly to support women and youth, and then also we gave free software for not-for-profit sectors so they could power their businesses and make sure the donations they collected went to the causes that they serve.
+An example, for me, we created the Sage foundation so every colleague of mine got 5 days paid volunteering every year.
+We put notionally about 2% of our free cash-flows into the charity foundation, particularly to support women and youth, and then also we gave free software for not-for-profit sectors so they could power their businesses and make sure the donations they collected went to the causes that they serve.